dosqas/realtime-entity-classifier/README.md

 - **My friend Bogdan and his cat Felix** - for helping me with data to train the model for the "pet" class

 ## 💡 Contact

-For any questions or suggestions, feel free to contact me at [sebastian.soptelea@proton.me].
+Questions, feedback, or ideas?
+Reach out anytime at [sebastian.soptelea@proton.me](mailto:sebastian.soptelea@proton.me).